sachin-forge/Bank-Loan-Analysis-On-Excel/README.md

  bank-loan-analysis-excel
 │
-├──  bank_loan.csv # Dataset used for analysis
+├──  financial_loan.csv # Dataset used for analysis
-├──  Bank_Loan_Dashboard.xlsx # Excel file with complete dashboard and analysis ├──  README.md # Project documentation (this file)
+├──  Bank_Loan_Analysis.xlsx # Excel file with complete dashboard and analysis ├──  README.md # Project documentation (this file)

 ## Tools Used